Helping you grow closer to God

 Look at the text; it’s really interesting.
 Notice, “What are these feeble Jews doing?”
 What’s he saying?
 “You’re inadequate.
 You’re not strong enough; you’re not smart enough.
 You don’t have the capability.
 Why are you trying to do this?
 You don’t measure up; you don’t have it.”

 How many of you have that ringing in your mind?
 “You’ll never amount to anything!
 You’ll never make it here!
 This isn’t going to work.”
 It’s the attack on your worth.
-And so, the criticism.

 And it’s not only the attack on who they are, but notice, he goes on to say, “Will they, will they, will they, can they?”
 It’s only three verses.
 And so, what are they doing?
 They’re saying, “They can’t do it,” but then they attack their work.
 “If a fox would get on what they’ve built, it would just fall down.”
 “Who you are doesn’t measure up.
 What you’re doing is not worth anything.”

 And so, what’s the thing?
 The probability of success – if I’m sitting and listening to this, I’m thinking, When Nehemiah said this, it sounded like such a good idea, and I was, ‘Yeah, yeah, rah, rah, let’s go for it.’
 You know what?
 These guys are right.
 Who are we to do this?
 This isn’t going to work.
 Look how high this thing is.
 Look how big.